Aggrecan: Structure

 The two main modifier moieties are themselves arranged into distinct regions, a chondroitin sulfate and a keratan sulfate region.

 The three globular domains, G1, G2, and G3 are involved in aggregation, hyaluronan binding, cell adhesion, and chondrocyte apoptosis.

+Recent molecular simulations and neutron scattering experiments suggested that aggrecan in aqueous solutions forms two-dimensional aggregates that resemble sheet-like shapes.

 Along with type-II collagen, aggrecan forms a major structural component of cartilage, particularly articular cartilage.

 The aggrecan family includes other important members such as versican, also named PG-M, neurocan, brevican and the cell surface HA receptor CD44.
 They are modular proteoglycans containing combinations of structural motifs, such as EGF-like domains, carbohydrate recognition domains (CRD), complement binding protein (CBP)-like domains, immunoglobulin folds and proteoglycan tandem repeats.

 Function

 Aggrecan is a critical component for cartilage structure and the function of joints.

 Functionally, the G1 domain interacts with hyaluronic acid and link protein, forming stable ternary complexes in the extracellular matrix.
 G2 is homologous to the tandem repeats of G1 and of link protein and is involved in product processing.
 G3 makes up the carboxyl terminus of the core protein.
 It enhances glycosaminoglycan modification and product secretion.
 Aggrecan plays an important role in mediating chondrocyte-chondrocyte and chondrocyte-matrix interactions through its ability to bind hyaluronan.

 Aggrecan provides intervertebral disc and cartilage with the ability to resist compressive loads.
 The localized high concentrations of aggrecan provide the osmotic properties necessary for normal tissue function with the GAGs producing the swelling pressure that counters compressive loads on the tissue.
 This functional ability is dependent on a high GAG/aggrecan concentration being present in the tissue extracellular matrix.
 In the disc, aggrecan concentrations peak in a person's twenties, and decline thereafter, with aggrecan degradation products slowly accumulating over the following decades.
 This causes discs to get stiffer and less resilient with age.

 Aggrecan also plays an important role in the organization of the extracellular spaces between neurons in the brain.
 Through interactions with link protein and tenascins, aggrecan binds to hyaluronan, forming large aggregated complexes at the cell surface.